 In a number of Eastern faiths, samsara literally means “continuous flow,” referring obliquely to the ongoing cycle of life and death, decay, and renewal.

 Samsara the film turns that idea into a sprawling concept, a continuous flow of images of the natural world and the human tide that dominates it.
 The film envelops the audience in a barrage of diverse imagery that shifts rapidly from one locale and one theme to the next.

-Through watching the continuous imagery, we are given the chance to truly observe our world with utmost presence, something we tend not do in our fast-paced culture.
-It’s a journey through life and death, and a film which may give you a new perspective on the human experience.
+Through watching the continuous imagery, we are given the chance to truly observe our world with utmost presence, something we tend not to do in our fast-paced culture.
+It’s a journey through life and death, and a film that may give you a new perspective on the human experience.

 Detachment is a chronicle of one month in the lives of several high school teachers, administrators, and students through the eyes of a substitute teacher named Henry Barthes (Adrien Brody).
 Barthes’ method of imparting vital knowledge to his temporary students is interrupted by the arrival of three women in his life — the damaged and naïve prostitute Erica, a troubled teen named Meredith, and a fellow teacher.